nyabinary/nix-constitutional-assembly/constitution.md

 ## Overview

-There are two primary leadership bodies with a different scopes:
+There are two primary leadership bodies with different scopes:
 - The Steering Committee (SC), composed of 7 elected individuals to represent the community, is broadly responsible for technical and community decisions and delegation
 - [The NixOS Foundation board](https://nixos.org/community/teams/foundation-board/), composed of the board members of the Stichting NixOS Foundation, a non-profit organisation in Utrecht, the Netherlands, is broadly responsible for legal, financial and partnership decisions and delegation